 THINGS ABOUT ME

-I smile at and (situation permitting) say hello to people I walk past.
+I smile at people I walk past.

 Welome to My Personal Development Story

 If you're anything like me, you struggle to remember both names and (if you didn't write it down) what you were asked to do 5 minutes ago.
 So, in case you forgot it or you just missed it completely, my name is Jess :)